 Chance is a trial lawyer who backs up his accolades with record-setting courtroom victories.
 In 2019 alone, he obtained an eight-figure verdict in a medical malpractice case that was the largest such verdict in Texas that year.
 In the same year, he also secured two six-figure verdicts in motor vehicle accident trials and one six-figure verdict in an insurance case.

 The Houston Trial Lawyers Association awarded Chance as Member of the Year for 2016-2017.
-He has been selected by his peers for inclusion in Texas Super Lawyers Rising Stars, Personal Injury – General: Plaintiff every year since 2016.
-The National Trial Lawyers selected him for inclusion in its Top 40 Under 40 every year since 2017.
-Chance was also selected for inclusion in the Nation’s Top One Percent by the National Association of Distinguished Counsel, Top 10 Under 40 by the National Academy of Personal Injury Attorneys, and 10 Best in Personal Injury Law by the American Institute of Personal Injury Attorneys, among other professional accolades.
+He was elected to the American Board of Trial Advocates (ABOTA) in 2020.
+He was selected by his peers for inclusion in Texas Super Lawyers Rising Stars by Thomson Reuters, Personal Injury – General: Plaintiff from 2016 – 2021.
+The National Trial Lawyers selected him for inclusion in the Top 100 Trial Lawyers in 2021 and the Top 40 Under 40 every year since 2017.
+He joined the Million Dollar Advocates Forum in 2021 and was also selected for inclusion in the Nation’s Top One Percent by the National Association of Distinguished Counsel, Top 10 Under 40 by the National Academy of Personal Injury Attorneys, Texas 2020 100 Up-And-Coming Lawyers by Texas Monthly Magazine, and 10 Best in Personal Injury Law by the American Institute of Personal Injury Attorneys, among other professional accolades.
+In 2022, Chance was selected as a Texas Super Lawyer.
 He is a sought after speaker, giving his time to speak at elementary schools, high schools, colleges, and law schools about the legal system and legal topics usually specific to civil litigation.

 Chance is a member of many professional associations and community groups.
 Some of his positions have included: serving on the Continuing Legal Education Committee for the Houston Bar Association, serving on the Editorial Board for Houston Lawyer magazine, membership in the Garland R. Walker American Inn of Court, and membership on the Board of Advocates with the Texas Trial Lawyers Association.

 In addition to his legal accolades and professional involvement, Chance serves the community by volunteering with the American Heart Association, M.A.D.D.
 (Mothers Against Drunk Driving), and the University of St. Thomas.
-Chance is happily married to his fellow lawyer wife, and they are the proud parents of two young children.
+He feels giving back to the community is very important, as well as advocating for his beliefs.
+In 2020, he filed an amicus brief on behalf of a Sandy Hook victim’s mother.
+Chance + his family split time between Houston, Texas and Denver, Colorado.